Let me guess:

 Radio Kaikan: The real building the time machine is lodged into in Steins;Gate.
-Has an Amiami store, among others.
+It has an Amiami store, among others.
 Also has a Yellow Submarine store that is the best and cheapest place to buy new release figures.
-Second floor store with the display cases is a tourist trap.
+The second-floor store with the display cases is a tourist trap.
 Mid-high priority.
 Find out more here

-Surugaya: Multiple locations in Akihabara, go to all if you can.
-Has crazy funky deals on pre-owned figures in their “junk” section. (there’s usually nothing actually wrong with them) Best for deals is the one nearest the station and the big one nearest Mandarake.
+Surugaya: Multiple locations in Akihabara, go to all locations if you can.
+Has crazy funky deals on pre-owned figures in their “junk” section. (there’s usually nothing actually wrong with them) The best location for deals is the one nearest the station and the big one nearest Mandarake.
 High priority.

-You can find two real-life maid cafés from anime in Akiba:
+You can find two real-life maid cafés popularized from anime in Akiba:

 The one Feyris NyanNyan works at in Steins;Gate (Café Mailish) and the one Kotori works at in Love Live (Cure Maid Café).

-If you can’t stomach the bubblegum cuteness, stomach some mecha themed food at Gundam Café.
+If you can’t stomach the bubblegum cuteness, stomach some mecha-themed food at Gundam Café.
 Maids?
 Uh-uh.
 Thrusters?
 Minovsky particles?
 Space elevators?
 In my food?
-Oh yeaaaah.
+Oh yeah!

-Also, Akihabara being as important to anime as it is, it has its share of famous real-life anime locations!
-You can find Radio Kaikan from Steins;Gate like I mentioned earlier, and yet another Love Live location.
+Akihabara being as important to anime as it is; it has its share of famous real-life anime locations!
+You can find Radio Kaikan from Steins;Gate as I mentioned earlier, and yet another Love Live location.
 (Hint: zoom zoom!)